What can be found :

 Trainees and instructor.

 Inside is the airfield site where all the work was carried out.
-Outside the accommodation and stores site.
+Outside the accommodation site.

 The two round shapes on the south side are hard stands for barrage balloons used for parachuting.
 Balloons were used as a way of getting a parachutist through his/her course quite quickly and cheaply.
 You only need to fill with a stick of parachutists, raise, drop them, lower and start all over again.